 During Ramadan, I also try to do a Ramadan based activity with my kids every day.
-This is something i started last year and my kids loved it.
+This is something i started a couple of years ago and my kids loved it.
 Again, i will try to remember to update my snapchat with the activities.

 For now, here are some of my favourite quick recipes using dates!
 I did also want to make sticky toffee pudding and date crisp bars but because they take a little longer to make, i left them out.
 I hope you enjoy this little round up!
 All the dates used are medjool dates.

 This is a prophetic drink and as such i knew it would hold some benefit to me.The part that struck me the most is that this is an alkalising drink that removes acidity from the stomach.More on the benefits of that here.

 Simply soak the dates overnight and drink the water in which they are soaked in the morning.

 Notes: Leaving them for too long in a warm place can cause fermentation.
 Yesterday it was particularly hot, so i put my jar in the fridge to do its thing.

 This picture was taken just as the dates went in.

 I make this drink EVERY Ramadan.
 Why?
 Because It is energy boosting, filling and delicious.
 I add some full bananas in sometimes and more oats.
 This makes it a little thicker and i then eat it with a spoon.